Second UK university faces strike action at start of next term

 Jo Grady, UCU’s general secretary, said that while strike action was “a last resort”, staff “will not stand by and let management force through these scandalous cuts which would see teaching, research and academic standards torn to shreds”.

-The UCU claimed the cuts came as the university has invested heavily on building projects and satellite campuses including a London campus, raising concerns over student experience and working conditions.
+UCU said the cuts came as the university has invested heavily on building projects and satellite campuses including a London campus, raising concerns over student experience and working conditions.

 The strikes will coincide with similar action at Goldsmiths, University of Londonwhere staff are striking over the planned firing of 97 staff, reflecting the dire financial strains on universities created by the freezing of domestic tuition fees in 2017 at £9,250 and unstable numbers of international students.